-The Street Division is staffed by a Service Director, Assistant Service Director, Administrative Assistant, Mechanic, Crew Leader, and Equipment Operators.
+The Street Department is staffed by a Service Director, Assistant Service Director, Administrative Assistant, Mechanic, Crew Leader, and Equipment Operators.
 Our responsibilities include 200 lane miles of streets, over 4000 traffic signs and 19 miles of guardrails.
 That’s only the beginning.

 During December through March, our attention is directed toward snow and ice control.
 It takes 10 – 12 hours to clear all residential streets.
 As the temperatures rise, pothole patching in streets and alleys begin.
 Also, the street sweeper begins operating on a daily basis.

 In the Spring Season, we begin what is referred to as our construction season.
 These are jobs we will concentrate on until leaf pickup season.
 We repair catch basins, storm tile, and pour concrete where needed.
 In accordance with the Americans Disabilities Act, we construct wheel chair ramps.

 Throughout the season, we do pavement marking of crosswalks, stop bars arrows, and school zones.
 During the summer evenings 3 operators, licensed with the state, perform a mosquito-spraying program.
 Beginning in late October, the entire crew is devoted solely to leaf pickup.
 This is a six-week program.

 The employees understand that many of the operations are time sensitive.
 However, each person possesses knowledge and skills that enhances our ability to meet these challenges.
 That’s what makes the division work well together.

 The mission of the street division is to provide the safest and most efficient means of travel possible.
 We also provide services directed toward the public health for our citizens.
 As the seasons change, so do our priorities.
 Should a special project, such as the K of C ball field complex, or new compost site, need our assistance our priorities can, and do, change weekly.